How Paul Rudd filmed his double role in Netflix’s Living with Yourself

 In new Netflix drama Living with Yourself, Avengers and Ant-Man star Paul Rudd plays a double role as a depressed advertising executive called Miles and his seemingly-perfect clone – and when fans watch the finished series they’ll be struck by how seamless the effect is, with every scene shared feeling like two individuals are genuinely interacting rather than one man in two different outfits.

-And while the technical aspect of doubling up Rudd was fairly standard, following in the footsteps of TV shows like Orphan Black and films like, well, Avengers: Endgame (remember the two Captain Americas), Rudd did bring something of an innovation to the performance side of the drama.
+And while the technical aspect of doubling up Rudd was fairly standard, following in the footsteps of TV shows such as Orphan Black and films like, well, Avengers: Endgame (remember the two Captain Americas), Rudd did bring something of an innovation to the performance side of the drama.

 “We kind of figured out the best way to make this work for us and for me to do the scenes was to not do the scenes with another actor, as a stand-in, but instead just record the scenes as both characters, and listen into an earpiece,” Rudd told RadioTimes.com.